 With IGTV, you’re posting content of a higher duration, demanding more of your audience’s attention.
 If you want to keep them engaged and prevent drop-offs, add captions to your videos.

 It makes it easy for users to navigate your video and get what you’re saying with greater understanding.
-You can easily add captions to your IGTV videos, using InVideo’s powerful editor.
+You can easily add captions to your IGTV videos, using InVideo.

 When you post an IGTV video, you can either choose a frame for your video as the cover or upload one from your camera roll.
 This cover will appear on your feed before a user starts watching the video.

-To align it with your brand’s identity and your profile’s visual aesthetic, combine your brand colours and create an IGTV cover template using a simple tool like Canva.
+To align it with your brand’s identity and your profile’s visual aesthetic, combine your brand colors and create an IGTV cover template using a simple tool like Canva.

 Unlike other videos on Instagram, IGTV lets you add a title to your video.
 Make sure you add a compelling title that sums up the topic.
 In the caption, mention the things you discussed in bullet points.
 You can also add timestamps here to make it easier for your audience to navigate through the video.